prochazkaml/gwloader-emulator/README.md

 - [ ] 0x7E: Reset G&W, but keep GWLoader running
 - [X] 0x7F: Reset G&W and halt GWLoader

 It's just enough for it to be usable with the bootloader to load homebrew.
+It does _not_ implement almost any error codes.
 [Here](https://github.com/prochazkaml/gwloader-emulator/blob/main/Protocol.md)'s the full command specification.